Adamwewe/DSPB2Final/README.md

 # DSPB2Final
-Final Hand-in for the GCN project
+Group project with 4 oher classmates

 For the older development repository please use the below link: